Azure/azure-sdk-for-java/sdk/aot/azure-aot-graalvm-support/README.md

 # Azure GraalVM Support client library for Java

-The Azure GraalVM Support client library provides support for applications using [Azure client libraries](https://azure. github.io/azure-sdk/releases/latest/java.html) to be built as [GraalVM native images](https://www.graalvm.org/22.0/reference-manual/native-image/).
+The Azure GraalVM Support client library provides support for applications using [Azure client libraries](https://azure.github.io/azure-sdk/releases/latest/java.html) to be built as [GraalVM native images](https://www.graalvm.org/22.0/reference-manual/native-image/).
 The library contains all the necessary [configuration files](https://www.graalvm.org/22.0/reference-manual/native-image/BuildConfiguration/) and [GraalVM features](https://www.graalvm.org/sdk/javadoc/index.html?org/graalvm/nativeimage/hosted/Feature.html) required to build a native image of an application that uses Azure client libraries.

+**NOTE:**: This library is a preview and is intended to enable applications using Azure client libraries to quickly build and validate native images.
+However, this is not a stable, GA version and is not officially supported to use in production environments.

 ## Getting started